 Kelly green is an American term.
 The other name of this colour would be Irish green.
 The colour closely looks like a shamrock which is a green sprig.
 The name derived from the last name Kelly; a common last name from the turn of the 20th century.
 The first time Kelly green was coined has the description of the colour was in 1917.

 Kelly green is named after the common surname found in Ireland.
 It is a heritage name that goes back to the times of O’Callagah clan.
 The name has two meanings: troublesome and bright-headed.
-The colour green was named Kelly green because of the influx of Irish immigrants coming to America celebrating the St. Patrick’s day parade.
+The colour green was named Kelly green because of the influx of Irish immigrants coming to America who were celebrating the St. Patrick’s day parade.

 Who was St. Patrick?

 St. Patrick was a person from the 5th century who taught the people Christianity.
 He was not born with the name Patrick but was called Maewyn Succat.
 He was a 16 year old kid living in in the area of Bannavem Taburniae, Britain.
 Until he was kidnapped by Irish raiders.
-One off the s his captors was a high priest of Druidism Milchu.
+One of his captors was a high priest of Druidism Milchu.
 He was enslaved for six years working as a farm hand capturing and tending to sheep.
 This was the time where his bleak circumstances made him turn to religion.
 He made a break for freedom on a ship that brought him back to his family in Britain.